vmartinv/laserage-bot/README.md

 You can download the game from [here](http://www.freegamesarea.com/laserage-gold.html) (I'm not responsible for that website).

 # How it works
-The bots works by scanning one line of the screen and avoiding the bullets by controlling the computer mouse.
+The bots works by scanning the screen and avoiding the bullets by controlling the computer mouse.
 It also detects power ups and tries to catch them.

+# How to use
+Run the bot and start the game.
+Make sure the game window is active.
+Then, press F6 to start / pause the bot.

+Note: You can get the already compiled bot in the release section.

+# Compilation
+> cmake .